FHNW-IVGI/Geoharvester/README.md

 ---

-### Backend / Database:
+### Backend:

 ###### Requirements:

-- Your favorite terminal
+- Your favorite terminal (Recommendation for Windows: https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=de-ch&gl=ch&rtc=1)
 - Have a venv running and dependencies installed.
 Cd into server/app then run `python -m venv env &&  source ./env/bin/activate && pip install -r requirements.txt`

 ###### Run:

-1. In a second terminal cd into server folder
+1. In terminal cd into the server folder
 2. Run `uvicorn app.main:app --reload` to start the API
 3. Check `localhost:8000/docs`in your browser to verify that backend is running

 #### Troubleshooting:

-##### Cannot start Docker from terminal

-- Error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?` Start docker process with `sudo service docker start`

-##### Cannot start application
+##### Cannot start the application

 - Check that you are starting the backend from the `server` folder (not server/apps).
-Is Docker running?
-You might need to start the daemon (Ubuntu: `sudo service docker start`) or Docker Desktop (Windows)

-#### Development / VSCode Support:

-Docker is set up to automatically copy code changes into the container.
-However, when it comes to the Python interpreter and the management of dependencies on your local machine both (Docker and your local environment) are not in sync by default.
-VSCode might flag missing dependencies on your local environment, depending on which interpreter is selected.
-There are two approaches to solve this issue for development:

-a) You can either set up a venv and install the dependencies from requirements.txt (cd into server/app, then run `python -m venv env &&  source ./env/bin/activate && pip install -r requirements.txt`), then point the Python interpreter of VSCode to it.
-Make sure to rerun `pip install` if you make changes to the requirements file.

-b) For a "single source of truth" approach, install the "dev containers" extension for VSCode (https://code.visualstudio.com/docs/devcontainers/containers), then attach to the container (https://code.visualstudio.com/docs/devcontainers/attach-container).
-Windows user: This requires Docker Desktop with WSL 2 set up.

----
+- Is the virtual environment up and running?

+##### VSCode complains about missing imports

+- Point the VSCode python compiler to your venv, so that it can pick up the dependencies from the virtual environment.
+(See/Click bottom right corner in VSCode )

 ## API Documentation